kaka-zuumi/Moltric/README.md

 ```

-## Benchmarking different molecule alignments for RMSD:
+## Benchmarking the RMSD or DMD:

-Moltric and other methods can be compared with `compare_methods.py` from the terminal on an example xyz file:
+Moltric and other methods can be compared with the benchmarking scripts like `benchmarking/compare_methods.py` from the terminal on an example xyz file:

 ```
-cat examples/fromFujioka_CH.indene_19atoms.xyz | moltric/compare_methods.py 0.00001 output.xyz
+cat examples/fromFujioka_H5CBr_7atoms.xyz | benchmarking/compare_methods.py 0.00001 output.xyz
 ```

 this produces: